FOSIP

 There are some tricks PCAP OUTPUT.
 Lets discus on screenshoot

-• Create folder for store log and input the pat of folder
+for export data - Create folder for store log and input the pat of folder

-• Use Use a ring buffer with
+Use a ring buffer with

 As you see below example: I limit total 25 sec log with 5sec files.
-File 1 and 2 is erased because on Use a ring buffer with value.
+File 1 and 2 is erased because on Use a ring buffer with

-RTP Analysis
+RTP Analysis¶

-A SIP CALL consist of 2 parts.
-One of them is signalling and the other is media.
+.
 In media transferring, SIP use Real Time Transport Protocol (RTP) which is define by RFC-3550.
 Real Time Protocol (RTP) carries the voice payload across the network from transmitter to receiver.
 This payload is a continuous stream of packets that traverses the network.

 RTP Effected basicly three network phenomenons.

-1. Latency : VoIP over high latency links may not have any quality problems, but it creates awkward communications involving interruptions, talking on top of someone else, and strange silences because you don't know if the other person has stopped talking yet.
-One-way latency for VoIP/UC should be below 125ms (250ms round-trip).
-Users will tend to notice higher latencies.
+Latency : VoIP over high latency links may not have any quality problems, but it creates awkward communications involving interruptions, talking on top of someone else, and strange silences because you don't know if the other person has stopped talking yet.
+One-way latency for VoIP/UC should be below

-2. Jitter : In the real world, some packets may be delayed, thus causing some packets to arrive late, with the packets behind them all being bunched up and arriving too soon behind them.
-In general, jitter should be below 30ms when received by the endpoint.
+Jitter : In the real world, some packets may be delayed, thus causing some packets to arrive late, with the packets behind them all being bunched up and arriving too soon behind them.
+In general, jitter should be below

-3. Packet Lose : Packet loss affects real-time protocols like VoIP and video by creating drop-outs, clipped words, and video artifacts.
+Packet Lose : Packet loss affects real-time protocols like VoIP and video by creating drop-outs, clipped words, and video artifacts.
 Entire phrases might also be missing from the conversation.
 If the packet loss gets really bad, one side of the audio stream can completely disconnect causing one-way audio, or if packet loss is bi-directional, the entire call can drop.
-In general, packet loss should be below 1 % when received by the endpoint.
+In general, packet loss should be below

 How Can we detect ?